Balance disorders are a major health concern for all ages.

-This has become the standard tool for investigation the function of the central balance system such as the cerebellar and brain stem contributions.
-We use a VNG system from Synapsys developed in France which records eye movements using an infra-red camera so that there is facility for computer analysis and for playback for slow motion analysis of complex anomalous eye movements.
-An important benefit of the Synapsys system is the lightweight goggles used.
+This has become the standard tool for investigating the function of the central balance system such as the cerebellar and brain stem contributions.
+We use a VNG system from Synapsys developed in France, which records eye movements using an infra-red camera so that there is facility for computer analysis and playback for slow motion analysis of complex anomalous eye movements.
+An important benefit of the Synapsys system are the lightweight goggles used.
 This provides far greater freedom of movement for our patients, which is very important in positional testing.
-As the goggles are extremely simple to set-up and very comfortable to wear by your patients, this all makes testing a great deal simpler than alternative or older electrode based systems.
+As the goggles are extremely simple to set-up and very comfortable to wear by patients, this all makes testing a great deal simpler than alternative or older electrode based systems.

 Sussex Audiology Centre uses an air caloric system compliant with BAA regulations for airflow rate and with intrinsic otoscopy to allow accurate delivery of the precisely set temperatures of air stimulus.
 Air calorics are far better tolerated than historic water caloric systems, which have developed notoriety amongst patients for the adverse experience that they created.
 The nystagmic responses induced by the calorics are once again analysed using the infra-red camera and Synapsys system.
 The caloric test is one of a few objective tests of balance organ function which remains fundamental to the assessment of the balance dysfunctional patient.